-Why these mums love meal prep
+Why do these mums love to meal prep?

 Sascha Farley (right) lost an incredible 34kg following the 28 Day Weight Loss Challenge.

 Sascha says, “Knowing I am making the right choices, especially when it comes to ‘treats’ has been the biggest learning for me.
 I’ve always got 2-3 healthy treats ready for my sweet tooth hits.
-With education comes freedom and The Healthy Mummy program has given me that.”
+With education comes freedom, and The Healthy Mummy program has given me that.”

-Kaitie Purssell (left) lost 21kg with the 28 Day Weight Loss Challenge and credits her weight loss to her new found love of healthy food.
+Kaitie Purssell (left) lost 21kg with the 28 Day Weight Loss Challenge and credits her weight loss to her newfound love of healthy food.

 Kaitie says, “Being prepared and getting organised doesn’t only save time and money, it also makes your life so much easier.
 The Healthy Mummy lifestyle was made for busy mums like myself.”

-Rhian says “Meal prep gives you peace of mind, knowing that at the end of a hectic day, you’ve got a healthy meal ready to go at home.”
+Rhian says, “Meal prep gives you peace of mind, knowing that at the end of a hectic day, you’ve got a healthy meal ready to go at home.”